collapsed-stacks/startups/questions/9623/can-i-use-a-shot-from-movie-with-celebrity-on-my-blog.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2016-07-05
 - score: 0

-<p>Yes, it's <em>technically</em> legal in the US - i.e. arguably where copyright law is as crazy and murky as it gets.
-(The stuff has a <a href="http://falkvinge.net/2011/02/01/history-of-copyright-part-1-black-death/" rel="nofollow">long history</a>.)
-You can to read up on <a href="https://en.wikipedia.org/wiki/Fair_use" rel="nofollow">Fair Use</a> if you're curious to learn more.</p>
+Yes, it's _technically_ legal in the US - i.e. arguably where copyright law is as crazy and murky as it gets.
+(The stuff has a [long history](http://falkvinge.net/2011/02/01/history-of-copyright-part-1-black-death/).)
+You can to read up on [Fair Use](https://en.wikipedia.org/wiki/Fair_use) if you're curious to learn more.

-<p>Some companies occasionally sue on a whim regardless and periodically test the limits of the law in courts, though.
-Famously, <a href="https://www.techdirt.com/articles/20100510/0043149349.shtml" rel="nofollow">Warhammer fans</a> or <a href="http://motherboard.vice.com/read/a-broke-fan-owes-5400-for-trying-to-throw-a-pokemon-themed-party" rel="nofollow">Pokemon fans</a> got sued.
-And until recently you could even get into trouble for singing <a href="https://www.theguardian.com/music/2015/dec/10/happy-birthday-to-you-song-public-domain-warner-chappell-relinquish-copyright" rel="nofollow">"Happy Birthday"</a>.</p>
+Some companies occasionally sue on a whim regardless and periodically test the limits of the law in courts, though.
+Famously, [Warhammer fans](https://www.techdirt.com/articles/20100510/0043149349.shtml) or [Pokemon fans](http://motherboard.vice.com/read/a-broke-fan-owes-5400-for-trying-to-throw-a-pokemon-themed-party) got sued.
+And until recently you could even get into trouble for singing ["Happy Birthday"](https://www.theguardian.com/music/2015/dec/10/happy-birthday-to-you-song-public-domain-warner-chappell-relinquish-copyright).

 ## Answer 9631